fusioncharts/dev_centre_docs/chart-guide/chart-configurations/number-format.md

 ## Shorten Data Values

-Shorten numbers displayed on charts by scaling them, with commonly used scales like K, M, etc..You can also define your own scales for numbers and then apply it to all numbers on the chart.
+Shorten numbers displayed on charts by scaling them, with commonly used scales like K, M, etc..You can also define custom scales for numbers and then apply it to all numbers on the chart.

 Let's start with the most basic example, which is already defined in the FusionCharts Suite XT- thousands (K) and millions (M) scales.